Students get to grips with business as a force for good

 In the afternoon, the teams presented their strategic recommendations to a panel of judges, which included Rodolfo Lara Torres, Director for Programmes and Alumni Relations at the Rhodes Trust at the University of Oxford and Dr Forrest Metz, Founder and Managing Director of Dev Equity, amongst others.

-Further information is available on the Saïd Business School website.
 Find out more about Oxford Brookes' BSc in International Hospitality Management on the University's webpages.